pajapro/fastlane-plugin-changelog/README.md

 slack(message: "Hey team, we have a new build for you, which includes the following: #{emojified_changelog}") # share on Slack
 ```

-*NOTE*: do not send emojified changelog to iTunes Connect as it cannot handle emojies.
+*NOTE*: do not send emojified changelog to iTunes Connect as it cannot handle emojis.

 ## Example
 As a developer you have to **remember to keep your CHANGELOG.md up-to-date** with whatever features, bug fixes etc. your repo contains and let [`fastlane`](https://fastlane.tools) do the rest.